Skip to Content

 • Make a planting tray by filling it with a mixture of 50% potting soil and 50% peat moss.

-• Insert the jade plant cuttings approximately one-third of their length in this mixture, making sure you keep at least one good leaf on each cutting.
+• Insert the jade plant cuttings approximately one-third of their length in this mixture, ensuring you keep at least one good leaf on each cutting.

 • Place the covered tray in a well-lit place, but not directly in sunlight, and make sure the soil temperature is 70 to 80 degrees Fahrenheit before moving your jade plant cuttings.

-• After ten days or so, you should have roots sticking out of the bottom of each cutting.
-At this stage, carefully separate the cuttings and transplant each one into a separate pot filled with regular potting soil.
+• After ten days, you should have roots sticking out of the bottom of each cutting.
+At this stage, carefully separate the cuttings and transplant each into a pot filled with regular soil.

 • When you have transplanted all your jade plant cuttings, place them in indirect sunlight for a few days before moving them to an area with full sun.

-In two or three weeks, you should see signs of growth in your jade plant cuttings.
-They should form new branches and small clusters of leaves but will require patience before they are ready to be transplanted again.
+You should see signs of growth in your jade plant cuttings in two or three weeks.
+They should form new branches and small clusters of leaves but will require patience before they can be transplanted again.

 2. How to Plant Jade Tree Seeds From Cuttings